longzheng/open-dynamic-export/docs/configuration/publish.md

 ## MQTT

 Write active limits and CSIP-AUS control schedules to MQTT topics.
-Published MQTT messages use the retain flag, so new subscribers receive the latest active limit and control schedule payloads immediately after subscribing.
+Published MQTT messages are not retained.
+Each update is published even if the payload has not changed.

 To configure a MQTT output, add the following property to `config.json`